isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Exception

-If you really want an implicit conversion from the constructor argument type to the class type, don't use `explicit`:
+If you really want an implicit conversion from the constructor argument type to the class type, don’t use `explicit`:

     class Complex {
         // ...